luizfirmino/URL-Shortener/README.md

 - CSS styling is optional, functionality should be highest priority

 ## My Approach
-I decided to use MySQL to store the data, stored procedure and function to keep the logic and  business rules in the same place, PHP & Laravel to host and provide an API and VueJS & Quasar for the front-end.
+I decided to use MySQL to store the data, stored procedure and function to keep the logic and  business rules in the same place; PHP & Laravel to host and provide an API; and VueJS & Quasar for the front-end.

 This approach makes the whole application service oriented.
-With layers well-defined to take care of which task (data, business rules, processing and presentation) the maintenance or update of any of the layers is transparent to the rest of the system.
+With layers well-defined to take care of each task (data, business rules, processing and presentation).
+The maintenance or update of any of the layers is transparent to the rest of the system.
 That means less time spent with coding and integration issues.

 There's also a PHP & Laravel front-end available as a palliative solution in case the VueJs front-end is off-line.